kebab-mai-haddi/polkadot-ipfs/README.md

 # What’s the abstraction Polkadot/Substrate gives you to make the integration?
 Polkadot provides me with the blockchain infra, I don't have to create a blockchain myself.

+# IPFS’ protocol and guarantees.
+Blockchains are tamper-evident, meaning that no one can change a blog without others noticing.
+Is there a similar guarantee provided by IPFS?
+Can your integration break trust somehow?
+Can you show that it doesn’t?
+Do you rely on Polkadot guarantees for that?
+If so, how?

+Yes, IPFS is a content based address storage, so if you change the data, the hash will be changed and the key to retrieve the data won't return the updated value.
+The integration that I am planning will not break the trust.
+Below roadmap will demonstrate how it doesn't break the trust.
+Yes, Polkadot is a network of multiple blockchains and so, I rely on Polkadot to be tamper evident.
+#
 # Steps to bridge Polkadot and IPFS (Roadmap)
 1. Set the state variables.
 2. Capture the User’s file.